Trump tells NASA to send Americans to Moon

 Trump and Vice President Mike Pence, who heads the newly revitalised National Space Council, have previously vowed to explore the Moon again, but offered few details.

+Constellation was projected to cost US$100 billion, and aimed to get boots on the Moon's surface by the late 2020s.

+In 2009, then president Barack Obama deemed it too costly and repetitive of missions already achieved, and cancelled the programme in order to focus on reaching Mars by the 2030s.

-Flanked by Pence and two female astronauts, Trump said the directive "will refocus the space program on human exploration and discovery," and "marks an important step in returning American astronauts to the Moon for the first time since 1972."
+Trump vowed his new directive "will refocus the space programme on human exploration and discovery," and "marks an important step in returning American astronauts to the Moon for the first time since 1972."

 The goal of the new Moon missions would include "long-term exploration and use" of its surface.